Configuration

 Abstract interfaces

 Abstract interfaces can’t be implemented by parts directly.
 They also can’t be used for mating with other interfaces.
-They are a convinence feature so that a property can be implemented once but inherited mutiple times by all child interfaces.
+They are a convenience feature so that a property can be implemented once but inherited multiple times by all child interfaces.

 Port visualization